CTrigger134679/NeuralNetworkProject/README.md

 - **Conclusion** - Summarize the problem, networks, and performance and discuss possible improvements (can just be conjecture). - **Complete after analysis**
 - **Appendix** - Contains images and code as well as other references we may have made use of in our efforts. - **Add to as we work on the report**

+**NOTE** - The difference between the two 'performance' sections isn't terribly clear, so we don't need to separate them so much.
+Instead we can have a section discussing the performance and comparison betwwen the two models, including the metrics and 'analysis' relating to those (We need to discuss all our observations).
+We can then also discuss our thoughts for the possible improvments in a different section.

 #### Summary of the Project
 - Advertising companies want to maximize revenue per dollar spent on targeted advertising campaigns.
 - Two Important Features: